louishenrifranc/ImageFilling/README.md

 # Model
 ## A. Queues and data augmentation
-I am using Tensorflow queues, because it is much simpler than feeding a dictionary, and I can make some data augmentation before passing data to the model.
+I am using Tensorflow queues, because it is much simpler than feeding a dictionary, way faster, allow me to fastly experimenting new model, and I can make some data augmentation before passing data to the model.
 Right now I am only randomly flipping right or left the images.
 I am planning to add some techniques explained in this [blog](http://machinelearningmastery.com/image-augmentation-deep-learning-keras/).
-Also, i don't fill the image with black or white color, I am filling every channel with their the respective average color of the cropped image.
+Also, i don't fill the image with black or white color, I am filling every pixel to fill in each channel with the respective average channel color of the cropped image.
 I crop the image in the middle, for simplicity.
 Some papers claimed it does not harm generalization (but I am not sure if it's more than they were lacking time for experimenting it :) ).

 ## B. Embedding embedding in the model